 Along with her practical, lived understanding of how teams and organizations function at their best and their worst, Marty brings to bear on her work the creative force of her professional writing practice as well as her studies in Integrative Somatic Trauma Therapy and other human growth-focused methodologies.

-She is a certified facilitator for racial healing circles through the Truth, Racial Healing, and Transformation (TRHT) initiative, and continues to co-facilitate the Critical Conversations @ Work: Anti-Racism process which she co-created in 2020 through the Chicago Poetry Center.
+She is a certified facilitator for racial healing circles through the Truth, Racial Healing, and Transformation (TRHT) initiative, and continues to co-facilitate the Critical Conversations @ Work: Anti-Racism process which she co-created with Gregory Geffrard in 2020 through the Chicago Poetry Center.
+She teaches Advanced Grant Writing and Grants Management through DePaul University.

-Mariah Neuroth — staff development and systems guru, ASG co-founder.
+Mariah Neuroth.
 Mariah is the extroverted half of the ASG co-founding team.
 She brings to her work over a decade of experience as a non-profit executive, strategy consultant, professional development trainer, executive coach, program developer, project manager and event planner.

 She began her nonprofit career working with refugee youth through the organization now known as RefugeeOne.
 She helped to build from its inception the Interfaith Youth Core, where as Senior Program Director she created curricula, managed an exponentially growing staff, and traveled the world with young people establishing meaningful connections across lines of ethnicity, faith, and background.
 As Chief Program Officer at Umoja Student Development Corporation and Producing Director at Young Chicago Authors, she built powerful teams and the systems to support them while developing and implementing innovative platforms for young people to grow, express themselves, and exercise their power.
 As the Chicago Reader’s Director of Innovation, she guided the visioning, development, and implementation of new projects and systems to support the organization’s growth and thriving through its transition from a for-profit to a non-profit.